markstock/adapDt/README.md

 ## To Do

 * Support higher-order forward integrators (Verlet or AB2 come to mind, but they must support [variable time step lengths](https://github.com/markstock/variableDt))
+* At the very least, support a higher-order integrator when calculating the "true" solution - at least RK4 using uniform step sizes
 * Make the slow-fast splits solution-adaptive (according to jerk magnitude)
+* Be smarter about calculating error - move it into one of the structs
 * Consider passing one std::span (c++20) instead of 3 separate values
 * Keep the MPI version up-to-date